-On input an edge-colored graph G with n vertices, maximum degree 3, a planar embedding $\rho$ , a starting vertex v and a starting edge e = (u, v), we want to construct a canon for G. For this, we compute first in logarithmic space an (n, 3)-universal exploration sequence $\mathcal{U}$ .
-Then, starting at v and e we transverse G according to $\mathcal{U}$ and $\rho$ giving the list L of the visited vertices as label.
+On input an edge-colored graph G with n vertices, max. degree 3, a planar embedding ρ a starting vertex v and a starting edge e = (u, v), a cannon for G is constructed.
+For this we compute first in logarithmic space a (n, 3)-universal exploration sequence \mathcal{U} .
+Then, starting at v and e we transverse G according to U and ρ giving the list L of the visited vertices as label.
 We can rename the vertices according to their first occurrence in L, as it is done in step 3 from Theorem 3.1.
-Finally, we can cycle over every possible pair (i, j), checking whether it is an edge in the renamed list and outputting its color if this is the case.
-This output can be considered as a canonical colored adjacency matrix for G.
+Finally we can cycle over every possible pair (i, j) checking whether it is an edge in the renamed list and outputting its color if this is the case.
+This output is can be considered as a canonical colored adjacency matrix for G.

-The authors prove that this method is correct by showing the following: For two graphs $G_1$ and $G_2$ with their respective embedding $\rho_1$ , $\rho_2$ , with starting vertices $v_1, v_2$ and edges $e_1, e_2$ , if the canons coincide then the graphs are isomorphic, and moreover, if $G_1$ is isomorphic to $G_2$ , then there is some choice of the parameters that makes their respective canons equal.
+The authors prove that this method is correct by showing that for two graphs G_1 and G_2 with their respective embedding ρ_1 , ρ_2 and starting vertices and edges v_1, v_2, e_1, e_2 , if the canons coincide then the graph are isomorphic, and moreover, if G_i is isomorphic to G_2 there is some choice of the parameters that make thir respective canons equal.

-4 Planar Graph Isomorphism
+4 Planar GI

-In this section we describe the log-space algorithm for planar graph isomorphism.
-A previous step towards this result was a logarithmic space isomorphism test for partial 2-trees [1].
-Partial 2-trees are a subclass of the planar graphs coinciding with that of series-parallel graphs and contain all outer-planar graphs.
+In this section we describe the logarithmic space algorithm for planar graph isomorphism.
+A previous step towards this result was a logarithmic space isomorphism test for partial 2-trees [?].
+Partial 2-trees are a subclass of the planar graphs.
+The class of partial 2-trees coincide with that of series-parallel graphs and contain all outer-planar graphs.
 For proving this result Arvind, Das and Köbler represent a partial 2-tree as a tree of cycles.
-Similar to Lindell's algorithm [14] they compare two such tree representations up to isomorphism, defining a canonical ordering procedure, which finally gives a canonization algorithm.
+Similar to Lindells algorithm [?] they compare two such tree representations up to isomorphism, defining a canonical ordering procedure, which finally gives a canonization algorithm.

-In the isomorphism algorithm for general planar graphs a similar representation is used, namely a tree of triconnected components.
-A triconnected component is a 3-connected graph, a cycle or a 3-bond, i.e. two vertices connected by three edges.
+In the isomorphism algorithm for general planar graphs a similar representation is used, namely a tree of 3-connected components.

-We give a log-space algorithm for the graph canonization problem for planar graphs, to which planar graph isomorphism reduces.
+We give a log-space algorithm for the graph canonization problem, to which graph isomorphism reduces.
 The canonization involves assigning to each graph an isomorphism invariant string of polynomial length.